This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC2026.

 The following rules apply to the script subtags:

 The following rules apply to the region subtags:

 The following rules apply to the variant subtags:

-For example: Users who wished to utilize SIL Ethnologue for identification might agree to exchange tags such as "az-Arab-x-AZE-derbend".
-This example contains two private-use subtags.
-The first is 'AZE' and the second is 'derbend'.
+For example: Users who wished to utilize SIL Ethonologue for identification might agree to exchange tags such as 'az-Arab-x-AZE-derbend'.
+This example contains two extension subtags.
+The first is "AZE" and the second is "derbend".

-Existing IANA-registered language tags from RFC 1766 and/or RFC 3066 that are not defined by additions to this document maintain their validity.
-IANA will maintain these tags in the registry under either the "grandfathered" or "redundant" type.
-For more information see Appendix C.
+Existing IANA registered language tags from RFC1766/RFC3066 that are not defined by additions to this document maintain their validity.
+IANA will maintain these tags, adding a notation that they are "grandfathered from RFC 3066".

 Possibilities for registration of subtags include:

 This document leaves the decision on what subtags are appropriate or not to the registration process described in Section 3.1.

 ISO 639 defines a maintenance agency for additions to and changes in the list of languages in ISO 639.
 This agency is:

 International Information Centre for Terminology (Infoterm)